adobe/helix-home/hackathons/9-bcn.md

 ![]() <!-- TODO: add image URL -->

 # Project Helix Hackathon IX
-Feb 10-15 2020, Barcelona, Spain
+Apr 2020, Barcelona, Spain (exact date TBD)

 ---

 (See the [Hackathon Archive](./README.md) for past Hackathons)

-The eith Project Helix Hackathon will happen in the week of February 10th.
+The ninth Project Helix Hackathon will happen sometime during the last two weeks of April.
 It is still a few days out, but as space is limited, we ask you to register as soon as possible.

 ### Agenda